getcontrol/KYC-tensorflow/README.md

 Notes:

 The Step 1 Form and Step 3 selfie or not fully functioning yet.

 You must take a photo of ID card in Step 2 and selfie in Step 3 or app will break.

+App.py behaves very similarily to the Jupyter Notebook , with a few exceptions documented as comments in the code.

 1. Create and activate a Python 3 Virtual environment